IBM/prompt-declaration-language/README.md

 In the next example, a `model` block is used to call into an LLM.
 The `model` section requests a call to the `ibm/granite-20b-code-instruct-v1` model on BAM with `greedy` decoding scheme.
 The input to the model is the entire context, meaning all the text generated from the start of the script (this can be changed using the `input` field).
 The field `stop_sequences` indicates strings that cause generation to stop and `include_stop_sequences` if the string the stopped the generation should be part of the output.

 ```
-title: Hello world with a call into a model
+description: Hello world with a call into a model
 prompts:
 - Hello,
 - model: ibm/granite-20b-code-instruct-v1